sundials-codes/sundials-manyvector-demo/README.md

 Many of the above dependencies can be installed using the [Spack](https://spack.io/) package manager.
 For information on using Spack see the getting started [guide](https://spack.readthedocs.io/en/latest/getting_started.html#getting-started).
+The instructions below were formulated from Spack v0.19.0, although newer versions should also work.

 Once Spack is setup, we recommend creating a Spack [environment](https://spack.readthedocs.io/en/latest/environments.html#) with the required dependencies e.g., on a system with Pascal GPUs: